runmat-org/runmat/tools/runmatfunc/README.md

   separated) merged into snippet discovery.
 - `RUNMATFUNC_ENABLE_OPTIONAL_FEATURES=1` – enable optional Cargo features (for example
   `blas-lapack`) required by a builtin’s test plan.
+- `RUNMATFUNC_USE_CODEX_FIXTURE=1` – force Codex calls to use the bundled SSE fixture (primarily for automated tests when real Codex auth is unavailable).

 The artifacts directory now contains: